-Whether you choose to enjoy the warm, cozy ambiance of the Main Lodge sitting room and it's adjoining game room or the pristine beauty of our great outdoors, you will find many activities and attractions to enhance your stay.
-Brindley's lodge is a gathering place for many of our guests to enjoy ping pong, billiards, TV, video games and each other.
-On cool spring, fall and winter evenings, choose a book from our library, settle into one of our overstuffed leather chairs and escape to the authors world.
-Perhaps instead of reading you'd like to work on one of our many jig saw puzzles or play a board game with friends.
+Whether you choose to enjoy the warm, cozy ambiance of the Main Lodge sitting room and its adjoining game room or the pristine beauty of our great outdoors, you will find many activities and attractions to enhance your stay.
+Brindley's lodge is a gathering place for many of our guests to enjoy ping pong, TV, or each other.
+On cool spring, fall, and winter evenings, choose a book from our library, settle into one of our overstuffed leather chairs and escape to the authors' world.
+Perhaps instead of reading, you'd like to work on one of our many jigsaw puzzles or play a board game with friends.
 A large fieldstone fireplace adds to the north woods ambiance.

-Outdoors the sandy beach and sheltered bay waters enable water enthusiasts to swim, sail, water-ski or relax in the sun.
-Get physical by using our bicycles, sail boats, canoes, water bikes, kayaks, playground equipment and lawn games.
-Planned activities such as sailing lessons, turtle races, a week long treasure hunt, fishing contests, campfires, and more provide additional fun for everyone.
+Outdoors the sandy beach and sheltered bay waters enable water enthusiasts to swim, sail, water-ski, or relax in the sun.
+Get physical by using our bicycles, sailboats, canoes, water bikes, kayaks, playground equipment, and lawn games.
+Planned activities such as turtle races, a week-long treasure hunt, fishing contests, campfires, and more provide extra fun for everyone.

 Early June through Mid August